How to decide what policies to enforce in your salon

 Another shining example of salon policies in operation are over at Sparks Salon based in beautiful Toronto, Canada.
 Featured is an extensive list of their policies with detailed acumen on each one.

 They start off by asserting the need to sign a waiver for any new clients.
 This is an excellent introduction, and another good policy to consider in your own salons.

 Cancellations, no shows and late arrivals are all mentioned.
 Again these are all applicable in your businesses today.

-Now you have decided WHAT policies you wish to impose within your salon.
-Now on to HOW you educate people on them.
+Now you have decided what policies you wish to impose within your salon.
+We move on to how you educate people on them.
 One of the best ways to disclose these policies are on your salon website.
 This way it is easier for your clients to view and therefore adhere to.